bclaise/confd-module-catalog/README.md

 $ make all start
 ```

 This should give you a running instance of ConfD with the catalog YANG modules loaded.
 You can now use the REST interface to query, update and delete data in the catalog.
-E.g. the following will put some initial data (pulled from the IANA [YANG Parameters](http://www.iana.org/assignments/yang-parameters/yang-parameters.xhtml) repository) into the running server for you to play with:
+The `load.sh` script will put some initial data (pulled from the IETF and IEEE repositories) into the running server for you to play with:

 ```
-$ curl -u admin:admin -T initial.xml -X POST http://127.0.0.1:8008/api/config/organizations
+$ ./load.sh
 ```

 You can now query the server for content, like: